CamDavidsonPilon/lifelines/docs/Quickstart.rst

     regression_dataset.head()

 The input of the ``fit`` method's API in a regression is different.
 All the data, including durations, censorings and covariates must be contained in **a Pandas DataFrame** (yes, it must be a DataFrame).
 The duration column and event occurred column must be specified in the call to ``fit``.
+Below we model our regression dataset using the Cox proportional hazard model, full docs `here <https://lifelines.readthedocs.io/en/latest/lifelines.fitters.html#module-lifelines.fitters.coxph_fitter>`_.

 .. code:: python